 [see: Climate Prediction Center 30-day Outlook | March Temperature Normal Map]

-- The 90-day precipitation outlook for March through May indicates equal chances for below, normal and above normal precipitation in the northwest with slightly better odds of above normal precipitation for the rest of the state.
-The March through May temperature projection indicates equal chances for below, normal and above normal temperatures.
+- The 90-day precipitation outlook for March through May indicates equal chances for below, normal and above normal precipitation in the west with slightly better odds of above normal precipitation for the eastern part of the state, especially in the northeast.
+The March through May temperature projection indicates equal chances for below, normal and above normal temperatures for the north and central, with a slightly better chance for above normal temperatures in the south.

 [see: Climate Prediction Center 90-day Outlook]